telepresenceio/telepresence/quick-start/index.md

 2. Give your cluster a few moments to deploy the sample application.

-  Use `kubectl get pods --watch` to watch your pods:
+  Use `kubectl get pods` to check the status of your pods:

   ```
-  $ kubectl get pods --watch
+  $ kubectl get pods

     NAME                                         READY   STATUS    RESTARTS   AGE
     verylargedatastore-855c8b8789-z8nhs          1/1     Running   0          78s